 Erbology hand-picks milk thistle and cold presses its seeds to extract the precious virgin oil.
 Therefore, it is not suitable for pan frying.
 A spoonful of Erbology Milk Thistle Oil contains over 6mg of Vitamin E, 8g of omega-6, and loads of phytonutrients.

 Both Erbology Milk Thistle Oil and Milk Thistle Powder are vegan and clean of any preservatives or genetic modifications.
-Milk thistle has a delicate, nutty flavor, with a lightly herbal sweetness.
-It tastes as soft but as wild as its name would suggest; the powder is pleasingly and lightly bitter.
+Milk thistle has a delicate, nutty flavor, with a slight herbal bitterness.

 Key milk thistle benefits

-To summarise, here are the top five milk thistle benefits.
+To summarize, here are the top five milk thistle benefits.